MkBadKarma/YouTubeDownloader/readme.md

 # YouTube Downloader

 This repository contains a Python script to download videos or playlists from YouTube, with the option to choose between mp3 and mp4 formats.
-The script automatically checks and installs necessary packages and ensures FFmpeg is installed on the system if running on Windows.
+The script automatically checks and installs necessary packages and ensures FFmpeg is installed on the system.

+## Supported Platforms

+- **Windows**
+- **Linux**:
+  - Debian-based distributions (e.g., Ubuntu)
+  - Arch-based distributions (e.g., Manjaro)

 ## Requirements